berda-ak/covertovert/code/README.md

 ### MyCovertChannel_performance.py
 This file is mainly the same with MyCovertChannel.py.
 It was implemented to calculate capacity of the covert channel.
 A 128 bits random message is created, and the time is measured.
 Results are given in [capacity](#capacity) section.
 ### config.json
+This file configures the parameters in send and receive functions. first_burst_num is used for encoding 1, second_burst_num for 0 in both functions.

+**IMPORTANT!!** Do NOT give values to first_burst_num and second_burst_num other than 2 and 4 without changing waiting time in init function.
+The wait time is decided based on 2 and 4 case.

+Moreover names of the log files are also specified in this file.
 ### run.py
+This file loads the configurations from config.json and runs the code based on covert channel's code.
+It calls receive and send functions from MyCovertChannel.py
 ### Makefile

+## Constraints
+After numerous trials, we decided that sending 2 and 4 for 1 and 0 consequetively would be a wise decision in terms of network performance.
+The values for 0 and 1 can change, however it must be decided such that the difference between them must be at least 2.
+Otherwise this code will not function properly.
+Moreover, in general it is not a good practice to have smaller differences either.
+Hence, we would recommend the reader to send packets with at least 2 packet difference besides from our project.
+**IMPORTANT!!** Do NOT give values to first_burst_num and second_burst_num other than 2 and 4 without changing waiting time in init function.
+The wait time is decided based on 2 and 4 case to satisfy optimum case.
 ## Capacity